Start a business/dispensary off right with our support. Contact us today. Contact Us

 Hours of Work 4715

-by Bob Burls @ Naked Security By Sophos
+by Bob Burls @ Naked Security from Sophos

-We looked at unauthorised email account access in the first of our series of articles on how to report a computer crime.
-Now we turn our heads to malware by email.
+So far, we've looked at unauthorised email account access and malware in our series of articles on how to report a computer crime.
+In this article, we'll look at an SQL injection attack.

 We'll look at what offences are committed in different countries when a crime like this happens, how you should report the crime, and what evidence you can preserve.